 TAG’s work in this area is coordinated through the TAG Business Transparency Committee.

 TAG’s Quality Assurance Guidelines (QAG), originally developed by IAB as the Quality Assurance Guidelines and subsequently transferred to TAG, represent a strong foundation on which to build.
 The QAG program promotes the flow of advertising budgets into digital advertising with industry regulation that offers a framework for brand safety.

 The mission of the QAG program is to reduce friction and foster an environment of trust in the marketplace by providing clear, common language that describes characteristics of advertising inventory and transactions across the advertising value chain.

 The goals of the QAG program are to:

 - Support the information needs of advertising buyers;

 - Define a common framework of disclosures that sellers can use across the industry;

 - Offer clear language in the QAG disclosure framework that enables buyers to make informed decisions; and

 - Review compliance among QAG-certified companies and facilitate the resolution of disputes and complaints.

-Thirty leading interactive publishers, networks, exchanges, supply-side platforms, demand-side platforms, agency trading desks and other advertising technology companies have been officially certified under the QAG program.
+Forty-one leading interactive publishers, networks, exchanges, supply-side platforms, demand-side platforms, agency trading desks and other advertising technology companies have been officially certified under the QAG program.
 Nine other leading digital advertising sell-side companies are also in process to gain accreditation under the program.

 TAG’s Business Transparency Committee will contribute to the industry’s progress in promoting transparency.

 Throughout 2015, TAG will work to update and strengthen the QAG program which will be renamed the Inventory Quality Guidelines (IQG) program.
 It will be expanded to include programmatic advertising buys.
 In addition, a series of disclosures that buyers must provide to sellers of ad inventory will be developed.
 Finally, the program will move from one that is based largely on self-attestation to a fully audited one.